 We enjoyed Stella’s so much we even returned for brunch.
 The crab omelet had a generous portion of crab meat, accompanied by a side of roasted Greek-style potatoes.
 Their winding bar is stylishly designed and a great place to grab a drink!
 Stella’s is actually one of two locations.

 The original Stella’s is located in Richmond, Virginia.
 We enjoyed dining there also, and can recommend Stella’s as one of the best Greek restaurants in Virginia’s capital also!

 Zaytina – Washington, DC

 Famous chef José Andrés’ popular downtown Washington, DC restaurant offers Eastern Mediterranean small plates & regional wines.
 Zaytina is Mediterranean rather than specifically Greek, and they offer a wide variety of Greek and Turkish dishes.
 Swing by for their mezze ora, Monday-Friday happy hour from 4pm-6pm, with great specials like $7 Greek wines from the southern Peloponnese region.

-Start with an Avgelemono soup – a traditional Greek chicken noodle served with lemon, vegetables and krithariki pasta.
+Start with an Avgelemono soup at Zaytina.
+It’s a traditional Greek chicken noodle served with lemon, vegetables and krithariki pasta.
 Go for an appetizer like tzatziki, a traditional Greek yogurt dip with dill and cucumbers, served with pita bread.
 Round out your meal with a seafood dish like Octopus Santorini – grilled Mediterranean octopus, marinated onions, capers and yellow split pea puree.